Niall-Keating/Notes/Work/Misc Meetings/MikroTik KNOT Teardown.md

 	- CAT-M(BG77)
 	- LORA(Optional)
 	- BLE
+- Linux based under the hood(RouterOS)
 - Solid(Cast?) metal base and a plastic cover
 	- 1 Screw and 2 plastic clips for easily taking off the cover
 - Passively cooled
 - Dual-chain Wi-Fi Antennas
 	- Note: the corner with the Wi-Fi antennas has a plastic base rather than metal.
 - Uses a PCI-E Connector for optional Lora daughter board
 - Plastic breakoff for access to the GPIO
+- PCBA is thermally connected to the base with stand-offs and Thermal Grease

 ## Photos
 ![[KNOT-1.jpg]]